CronDog

 Glassdoor score monitor

-1. Setup HTTP request
+1. Set up HTTP request

-Under the General Settings section, provide the following values:
+Under the Request and Schedule sections, provide the following values:

 FieldValueNotes

-NameApple Glassdoor score alertThe name of the task (optional)
+Task NameApple Glassdoor score alertThe name of the task (optional)

 URLhttps://www.glassdoor.com/Reviews/Apple-Reviews-E1138.htmApple's Glassdoor URL